Bounded-confidence opinion models with random-time interactions: Introduction

-Several researchers have highlighted the need to incorporate stochasticity into opinion models to accurately capture the probabilistic nature of human interactions~\cite{ajzen2020theory,diekmann1993cooperation}.
+Several researchers have highlighted the importance of incorporating randomness into opinion models to accurately capture the probabilistic nature of human interactions~\cite{diekmann1993cooperation,ajzen2020theory}.
 One can incorporate randomness in the structure of social and communication ties between agents by using random networks, such as configuration models, stochastic block models (SBMs), and their generalizations \cite{newman2018networks}.
-Additionally, one can use tie-decay networks \cite{sugishita2021opinion} (which distinguish between random communication processes and underlying social ties) and activity-driven networks \cite{perra2012} (which also incorporate randomness in the interactions between agents) to incorporate randomness in communication.
-One can also incorporate probabilistic components into the decision-making process of agents during opinion updates~\cite{pineda2013noisy,redner2019reality,deffuant2000mixing,fernandez2011update}.
-For instance, the classical voter model entails the random selection of an agent and allows this agent to adopt the state of a random neighbor \cite{redner2019reality}.
-Similarly, in the Deffuant--Weisbuch (DW) BCM \cite{deffuant2000mixing}, one randomly chooses a pair of agents at each discrete time and then updates their opinions if their opinions are sufficiently similar.
-Some models also incorporate probabilistic switching between multiple opinion-update rules, such as exogenous and endogenous updates \cite{fernandez2011update}.
+Additionally, one can use tie-decay networks \cite{sugishita2021opinion} (which distinguish between communication processes and underlying social ties) and activity-driven networks \cite{perra2012} (which also incorporate randomness in the interactions between agents) to incorporate randomness in communication.
+Another way to introduce randomness in a model is to incorporate noise and employ a stochastic differential equation (SDE) to describe opinion evolution \cite{goddard2022noisy,pineda2009noisy}.
+One can also incorporate probabilistic components into the decision-making process of agents during opinion updates~\cite{redner2019reality,deffuant2000mixing,fernandez2011update} either by choosing a random pair of agents to interact at each time step \cite{deffuant2000mixing} or by allowing agents to choose probabilistically between multiple opinion-update rules \cite{fernandez2011update}.
+See \cite{schawe2021network} for a quantitative study of how randomness in the structure of specific network models (including Erd\H{os}--R\'{e}nyi (ER) graphs and Barab\'asi--Albert (BA) graphs) influences steady-state features, phase transitions, consensus formation, and finite-size effects in the Hegselmann--Krause (HK) BCM.